 Currently, it looks likely that Ben & Jerry’s will stay the course.
 However, from Unilver’s standpoint, its board and CEO have a tough decision to make – they must defend what Ben & Jerry’s is doing or publicly challenge the proposed boycott.

-Ben & Jerry’s boycott leaves sour taste.
+Ben & Jerry’s boycott leaves a sour taste.
 If you were sitting on the board of Unilever, what would you do?